nikhilnam1000/nikhilnambiar-langgraph-MAT496/README.md

 ## Lesson 2
 We build a simple graph using langgraph.
 States,nodes and edges are discussed, and during the initializing of the graph, I changed the string with which a node state is updated and the probability with which we refer to a particular node.
 Then we move onto the visual aspect of the graph.
-Multiple graph invokes confirms our updated proportion is working and the presence of the updated string.
+Multiple graph invokes confirms our updated proportion is working and the presence of the updated string. **(see simple-graph.ipynb)**

+## Lesson 3
+Introduction to Langsmith Studio and its functionality which offers a more visually rich experience with a lot of useful features discussed briefly.
+No ipynb file associated.